NOTHGroup/nothgroup.github.io/_posts/2016-09-20-reformer-elevator-speech.md

 **The** Reformer is a accessibility toolkit

-**That** reformats and reconstructs the text
+**That** reformats the font and background to make the text more readable, reconstructs the sentences with simpler alternatives and fixes both grammar and spelling errors

 **Unlike** OpenDyslexic

-**Our Product** along with reformatting, it rephrases, reconstructs and fixes pre-existing text
+**Our Product** makes the web more accessable by fixing pre-existing text